 - providing information and services to assist financial advisers to work with us

-- responding to enquiries and providing information about our products and services
+- responding to enquiries and providing information about the products we administer and our services

-- developing and improving our products and services
+- developing and improving the products we administer and our services

-- to comply with our legal obligations, including taking measures to identify and prevent fraud
+- complying with our legal obligations such as taking measures to identify and prevent fraud

-- to meet our legal obligations and co-operate with Government, law enforcement agencies and regulators; and
+- meeting our legal obligations and co-operating with Government, law enforcement agencies and regulators; and

-- any other purpose identified at the time of collection.
+- for any other permissible purpose identified at the time of collection.

 What personal information do we collect?